-- 1. Records not required to be retained, and the Authorized User deletes the Record from their Personal Computer Systems and Accounts. - 2.
-Records for which the retention period has expired, in which case the Record may be destroyed pursuant to the District's policy, provided the Authorized User deletes the Public Record from their Personal Computer Systems and Accounts.
+- 1. Records not required to be retained, and the Authorized User deletes the Record from their Personal Computer Systems and Accounts or the used non-District Computer System. - 2.
+Records for which the retention period has expired, in which case the Record may be destroyed pursuant to the District's policy, provided the Authorized User deletes the Public Record from their Personal Computer Systems and Accounts, or the used non-District Computer System.